Los Angeles Bankruptcy a Benefit, Even with Bank Foreclosure Settlement

 The Times article points out another issue with the settlement -- how it will be policed.
 Other settlements and government programs have looked good on paper, but failed to deliver results for homeowners.
 It's unclear how the government intends to dole out money and make sure banks are actually doing what they agreed to do.

-The Nader Law Firm will provide a free consultation to help guide you in making a decision that works for you.
-In Encino, Glendale and Los Angeles, just call 1-800-568-0707.
+Nader, Naraghi & Woodcock, APLC will provide a free consultation to help guide you in making a decision that works for you.
+In Encino, Glendale, and San Fernando Valley, just call (800) 568-0707.

 Deal Is Done, but Hold the Applause, by Gretchen Morgenson, The New York Times